THE RIGHT REVEREND LINDSAY URWIN OGS, VICAR

 FATHER GRANT MORROW: Associate Priest

 Father Grant is a retired priest who has been ordained for forty years.
 His ministry so far has been full and varied.
-He has had a particular and long ministry among disabled scouts for which he was honoured with the Order of Australia.
+He has had a particular and long ministry among disabled scouts.